PaperStrike/RippleTouch/README.md

 ### One ripple at the same time

 Haven't been well-adjusted for mobile devices.

-- Events will be delayed about 300ms if users have options like "`force enable zoom`" enabled in [browsers that doesn't support pointer events](https://caniuse.com/#feat=pointer), which makes the web page being felt laggy.

 - It can only make **one** ripple at the same time.
 Use two fingers touch at the two blocks in the [demo][Demo], you will get it.
 There isn't a plan to fix it for now.